amekusa/auto-input-switch.nvim/README.md

 ## Version History

 ```
+v3.4.0 - New option `match.lines.exclude_pattern`.
+       - Corrected a wrong behavior of `match.lines` functionality.
+         Now the searching stops on reaching a non-empty line regardless of whether the languages are found or not.

 v3.3.0 - Now `os_settings.*.normal_input` supports a table value like this:
            normal_input = { 'com.apple.keylayout.ABC', 'eisu' },
          The 1st string is the name of the input source, which should match with the output of `cmd_get`.